Geriatrics Career Development

 - Long-term employment opportunity

-- Transitional support for Alumni
+- Transitional support for alumni

 Both the High School and Young Adult Programs feed into GCD’s Alumni Program, which offers support to GCD Alumni in meeting their academic and career goals.
 Services include ongoing check-ins and tracking, career services, direct connections to professional opportunities at The New Jewish Home, and referrals to outside resources such as free trainings, and professional development programming.
 Individual sessions are also provided on request to resolve personal issues, to establish and support educational goals, and to support Alumni in marketing themselves and obtaining employment.

-All GCD Alumni benefit from the following free services:
+All GCD Alumni benefit from the following free services

-- Resume & cover letter assistance
+- Resume and cover letter guidance

-- Application assistance (work & school)
+- Application assistance (work & college)

 - Interview preparation

-- References & recommendations
+- References and recommendations

 - Support with FAFSA (Free Application for Federal Student Aid)